SamAllwood/Unemployment_Public_Transport_Access/Final_report/Readme.md

-## Folder for the final report and output tables to print to from the regression and descriptive stats code
+# Final report
+And presentation for ease of communication.

+Data tables also print to this folder from the R scripts ready to be copied into the main .docx file with the rest of the report.